RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Some may point out that without a method of enforcement, the code has no teeth.
 They're right, there are no teeth.
 However, I don't believe that "teeth" or threats are needed amongst colleagues.
 Colleagues treat each other with respect.

 ###Conclusion
-There you have it… my opinion.
+There you have it... my opinion.
 Can my opinion change?
 Perhaps.
 I have many blind spots, and that is why I am sharing my thought process.
 I look forward to hearing your feedback in the comments below or over a cup of coffee.

 By the way, the [WindyCityRails call for proposals](http://www.windycityrails.org) is still open, as of the date of this post.
 If you are doing something exciting with Ruby and/or Rails, please submit a proposal.
 Thanks.